Is expansion blind to the spatial curvature?: Homogeneous and isotropic solution of the bi-connection theory

 This implies $\bar\rho = \CR/2$.
-Finally, the expansion laws~\eqref{eq::H21} and~\eqref{eq::ddota1} of an exact homogeneous and isotropic solution of the bi-metric theory are
+Finally, the expansion laws~\eqref{eq::H21} and~\eqref{eq::ddota1} of an exact homogeneous and isotropic solution of the bi-connection theory are

-These expansion laws are the one of a flat homogeneous and isotropic model as derived with Einstein's equation, but here they hold even in the non-flat case, i.e. for all $K$.\saut
+These expansion laws are the ones of a flat homogeneous and isotropic model as derived with the Einstein equation, but here they hold even in the non-flat cases, i.e. for all $K$.\saut

-While the bi-metric theory has the additional field $\bar R_{\mu\nu}$ with respect to general relativity, we see that the exact homogeneous and isotropic solution does not have an additional parameter linked to this field.
-The only role of $\bar R_{\alpha\beta}$ is to set the topology, the equation being independent on the value chosen for the reference scalar curvature $\bar\CR \coloneqq \bar h^{ij} \bar \CR_{ij}$.
-Indeed, we choose $\bar\CR = 6K$, and rescaling $\bar\CR$ by a constant factor, only rescales the scale factor $a(t)$, and therefore the value of $\bar\CR$ is just a gauge choice.
-This was not the case with Rosen's choice of reference metric \citep{1980_Rosen}, where the value of the scalar curvature of the de Sitter metric (i.e. his choice of reference metric) is an additional parameter compared to general relativity.
+While the bi-connection theory has the additional field $\bar R_{\mu\nu}$ with respect to general relativity, we see that the exact homogeneous and isotropic solution does not have an additional parameter linked to this field.
+The only role of $\bar R_{\alpha\beta}$ is to set the topology, the equations being independent of the value chosen for the reference scalar curvature $\bar\CR \coloneqq \bar h^{ij} \bar \CR_{ij}$.
+Indeed, rescaling the choice~\eqref{eq:current_choice} by a constant factor, which would rescale $\bar\CR$ by the same factor, only results in a rescaling of the scale factor $a(t)$.
+Therefore, the value of $\bar\CR$ is just a gauge choice.
+This was not the case with Rosen's choice of reference curvature \citep{1980_Rosen}, where a reference cosmological constant was introduced.

-\subsection{Why is it expected}
+\subsection{Why is it expected?}

-Equation~\eqref{eq::H2_bi-metric} shows that within the framework of the present bi-metric theory, the expansion scenario is the same for a Euclidean, spherical or hyperbolic Universe.
-While, we discuss the consequences of this result in more details in Section~\ref{sec::disc}, in the present section we explain why it is expected for any relativistic theory having a NR limit in any topology.\saut
+Equation~\eqref{eq::H2_bi-connection} shows that within the framework of the present bi-connection theory, the expansion scenario is the same for a Euclidean, spherical, or hyperbolic universe.
+While we discuss the consequences of this result in more details in Sec.~\ref{sec:blind}, in the present section we explain why it is expected from any relativistic theory which we require to have a non-relativistic limit in any topology.\saut

-Let us consider the first Friedmann equation resulting from Einstein's equation, where we keep the speed of light $c\not=1$:
+Let us consider the first Friedmann equation resulting from the Einstein equation, where we reintroduce the speed of light $c\not=1$:

-with $\rho$ the mass density.
 We see that the curvature term appears as a $-1$ order in $1/c^2$, while the other terms are all zeroth order terms.
-Requiring the NR limit to exist implies that each order in $1/c^2$ in the above equation needs to be independently zero, leading to
+Requiring the non-relativistic limit to exist corresponds to requiring that this equation be written as a Taylor series of $1/c^2$, and therefore that each order needs to be independently zero.
+This implies